Support

 • Retry behavior understood — Vivamo retries failed deliveries up to 5 times with delays of 1, 2, 3, 4, and 5 minutes.

-• All relevant event types handled — Your handler processes every event type your integration uses: transaction, kyc_verification, customer_w9_required, and customer_w9_completed.
+• All relevant event types handled — Your handler processes every event type gracefully.
+For any unrecognized types, it still returns 200 without error.

 7. Geolocation and compliance

-• Geolocation rules confirmed — You've reviewed your location restrictions with Vivamo and confirmed which states or regions are blocked.
+• Geolocation rules confirmed — Your location restrictions are confirmed with Vivamo and states or regions are blocked.
 See Geolocation.

-• Blocked location messaging — Your UI shows a clear message to customers in restricted locations rather than a generic error.
+• Blocked request messaging — Your UI shows a clear message to customers in restricted locations rather than a generic error.

 8. Error handling